zahidr/zahidr/README.md

 - 👋 Hi, I’m zahid
 - 👀 I’m interested in microservices, microprofile with Reactjs
-- 🌱 I’m currently learning  Microprofile Reactjs
+- 🌱 I’m currently learning  Microprofile on openliberty Reactjs , RDBMS Postgres
 - 💞️ I’m looking to collaborate on  e-commerce projects
 - 📫 How to reach me zahidr1000@gmail.com